xmas-ar/vPoint/README.md

 <h1 align="center"># Architecture</h1>

 **Shell**:
-Provides command-line auto-completion and dynamically builds the command tree based on module and command descriptions.
-This enables an intuitive and interactive CLI experience.
+Provides command-line auto-completion, some help-related features and dynamically builds the command tree based on the modules and installed plugins.
+This enables a modular, scalable and re-usable interactive CLI experience.

 **Dispatcher**:
 Interprets user commands, determines the appropriate module to handle each command, and routes execution accordingly.
 The dispatcher acts as the central coordinator between the shell and the available modules/plugins.

 **Modules**:
-Encapsulate core command logic and define the command tree structure.
-Examples include modules like show, config, and system, each representing a set of related commands and subcommands.
+Shell modules encapsulate core command logic and define the command tree structure.
+Examples: 'show', 'config', and 'system', each representing a set of related commands and subcommands with item descriptions.

 **Plugins**:
 Integrate external libraries or tools to extend functionality.
 For example, plugins can provide access to third-party systems such as OpenBFDD, allowing seamless integration with external services.